ESCOMP/ESCOMP/README.rst

 * They are supported (e.g., if someone files an issue, it will be seen and addressed in some way)

-* They are not just internal NCAR projects, but rather have some involvement (typically strong involvement) from outside communities (e.g., the university community or other agencies)
+* They are projects that have some involvement (typically strong involvement) from outside communities beyond the sponsoring organization (e.g., the university community or other agencies).
+  Projects without outside collaboration should be stored elsewhere.

 It is acceptable to store a fork in ESCOMP if this is the main development fork for inclusion in a community-oriented modeling